 Air quality review and assessment

 The public consultation on the draft Air Quality Action Plan took place in autumn/winter 2017.
-The Approved Plan should be published this September.
+The Approved Plan can be found via this link.

 The Annual Status Report was submitted to Defra in June 2017 and has recently been accepted.
 The report can be found via this link.